mrbusche/backseatfan.com/_posts/2010-02-14-brent-barry-flashes-the-shocker-during-the-nba-shooting-stars-competition.md

   </p>

   <p style="text-align: left;">
-    Heres a video form the stands where he is clearly waving &#8220;The Shocker&#8221; around.
+    Heres a video form the stands where he is clearly waving "The Shocker" around.
   </p>

   <p>